Tropical cyclone forecast verification - measures of error

 The terms used in the statistics tables are explained below.

-- Possibly verified - number of forecasts fulfilling requirements 1, 2 and 4 below
+- Possibly verified - number of forecasts with verifying observations

-- Detection rate - percentage of possibly-verified forecasts which also fulfil requirement 3 below
+- Detection rate - percentage of possibly-verified forecasts which are detected by the Met Office tropical cyclone tracker.

 - Mean CT - mean of positional errors in the cross track direction